ljucovic/miotree/README.md

 #### Miotree

 Miotree is django webapplication.
 It use django, saves it data in SQLLite and use d3.js + Formantic-UI for the graphics view.
-If you want to know more, read my [paper](/_pictures/main.pdf)  on chapter 4.6 Programm - miotree.

 ### Used technlogies
 - Django 4.2.1